badmagick329/gfytoimgur/README.md

-A simple script for uploading videos downloaded from gfycat to imgur
+A simple script for uploading videos downloaded from gfycat to imgur.
+Note: You cannot upload more than 50 videos per hour

 ### Imgur App